albar965/littlenavmap-manual/src/en/MENUS.rst

 |Show Tracks| Show Oceanic Tracks
 '''''''''''''''''''''''''''''''''''

-Show or hide Oceanic or other tracks which are NAT, PACOTS and AUSOTS.
+Show or hide Oceanic or other tracks which are NAT or PACOTS.

 This function is disabled if no tracks are downloaded.